CLI docs

 • Do not print saved tokens or paste them into chat.

-• Use temp branches or patch upload for test changes.
-Do not modify a main branch for verification.
+• Keep source-control changes in your normal local workflow.
+Do not modify a main branch just for verification.

 • Use env destroy --all-active before stopping an automation-heavy session.